prince4God/CICD_Infrastructure_Volunteer_demo/README.md

     Deployment: In the GitHub Actions workflow, replace the deployment step (Deploy) with the appropriate commands for deploying your application.
 This could involve deploying to a server, a cloud platform, or any other hosting service.

-JUST FOR DEMONSTRATION:  This demo will not build and deploy because there is no source or server url.
+JUST FOR DEMONSTRATION:  This demo will echo "Deploying the application ..."

 License